ethiapath/ethiapath/README.md

 ### Hi there 👋
+- You can hire me!
+- Currently building computers and spinning up side projects
+- Interested in: Serverless sites, Electronic music, Growth hacking
+- Pronouns: *(any)

 <!--
 **ethiapath/ethiapath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.